-Finally, prompt delay can be used and is when you present the SD and then wait for the correct response to be made.
+Finally, prompt delay can be used and is when you present the S^D and then wait for the correct response to be made.
 You delay delivering any prompts to see if the person engages in the desirable behavior.
 If the person does, then no prompt is needed, but if not, then you use whichever prompt is appropriate at the time.
 For instance, you might tell your child to do the next problem and then wait to see if they can figure it out on their own.
 If not, you use the appropriate prompt.

 6.6.2.3.
 Self-instructions.
 Earlier, I indicated that leaving cues for you to make the desired behavior is an effective antecedent manipulation.
 I have also said that self-instructions, or statements you write or say to yourself as positive affirmations and motivational tools, could be used too.
 These statements should remind yourself of what the desirable behavior is, why you are doing it (linked to your reason for change as discussed in Module 3), and what you hope to gain from it (your final goal).
 This may seem like a simple strategy and it is.
 It is low cost, low stakes, but very important.
 People use motivational statements all the time and even buy posters with their words printed across and hang them up.
-This is no different and you can hang these self-instructions of what to do around your house, in your car, have them on your phone, etc. If you are developing a self-modification plan, write them develop the statements.
+This is no different and you can hang these self-instructions of what to do around your house, in your car, have them on your phone, etc. If you are developing a self-modification plan, write them yourself and if you are working with a client on a behavior modification/intervention plan, have them develop the statements.
 Then hang them up.
 Use them to replace self-defeating statements such as saying, "I am fat."
 Instead, say, "I can lose the weight and be healthy."
 When you need your statements, say them out loud.
 If you are having a moment of weakness in the grocery store (i.e. you forgot to go satiated), then use the statements to walk right by the junk food aisle.